dr-guangtou/daily_astroph/astroph-1903.md

   * A constant f thus refers to ρ_sfr∝n^1.5

 * [Improving Constraints on Fundamental Physics Parameters with the Clustering of Sunyaev-Zeldovich Selected Galaxy Clusters](https://arxiv.org/abs/1903.00976)
+  * **Important**
+  * Late-time structure growth is highly sensitive to extensions to the standard cosmological model (ΛCDM), such as the sum of the neutrino masses, the dark energy equation of state, and modifications to general relativity.
+The nominal statistic used for cluster observations is their abundances as a function of redshift.
+We investigate what additional cosmological information is gained after including the clustering signal of clusters, the cluster power spectrum.
+  * We forecast the cluster power spectra for the upcoming Simons Observatory and a CMB Stage-4-like experiment and find that the cluster power spectrum reduces marginalized constraints on the dark energy equation of state by 4--13% and the growth index by 6--9%

 * [Star Formation and ISM Properties in Host Galaxies of Three Far-infrared Luminous Quasars at z∼6](https://arxiv.org/abs/1903.01105)
+  * VLA observations of the CO (2−1) line emission
+  * All three sources are detected in the CO (2−1) line emission -- one source is marginally resolved, and the other two appear as point sources.
+  * an analysis of the photo-dissociation regions associated with the three high redshift quasars indicates that the interstellar medium in these sources has similar properties to local starburst galaxies.

 * [The nature of GRB host galaxies from chemical abundances](https://arxiv.org/abs/1903.01353)
   * We compared measured abundance data from LGRB afterglow spectra to abundance patterns as predicted by our models for different galaxy types